MindSKKU/NNE/README.md

 This page will give you information of assignment.

 ## Q&A
-- You can ask or discuss something in [issue tap](https://github.com/MindSKKU/NNE/issues).
+- You can ask or discuss in [issue tap](https://github.com/MindSKKU/NNE/issues).

 ## Assignment List